Introduction

 Before registering, each subnet node must have its private key to generate its deterministic Peer ID and sign messages in the subnet with its public key.

 Subnets can generate Peer IDs with any encryption algorithm.
-The DSN standard integrates RSA and Ed25519, but developers can use other key types.
+The DSN standard integrates RSA and Ed25519 and defaults to Ed25519, but developers can use other key types.

 Registering a subnet node on-chain claims its slot by staking the required minimum TENSOR.